Why study Biology?

 What our students are saying:

-Recent Biology and Chemistry graduate Henry Annan first-authored a published research paper by the time he was in third year.
+Recent Biology and Chemistry graduate Henry Annan first-authored a published research paper by the time he was in the third year.
 He also received many scholarships and awards, including the prestigious Natural Sciences and Engineering Research Council of Canada's Undergraduate Student Research Award (NSERC-USRA).

 Henry says the best thing about being a student at Saint Mary's is "that you are part of a diverse and friendly community of students, and the professors are always helpful and supportive."